 The discount rate used to determine the defined benefit plans and for the post-retirement benefits projected benefit obligation as of the balance sheet date is the rate in effect at the measurement date.
 The same rate is also used to determine the defined benefit pension plans and post-retirement benefits for the following fiscal year.
 The long-term rate of return for defined benefits pension plans' assets is based on the Group's historical experience; the defined benefits pension plans' investment guidelines and the Group's expectations for long-term rates of return.
-The defined benefits pension plans' investment guidelines, tolerance for risk and cash requirements for benefit payments.
+The defined benefits pension plans' investment guidelines are established based upon an evaluation of market conditions, tolerance for risk and cash requirements for benefit payments.
 Assumptions regarding future mortality have been based on published statistics and mortality tables.
 The current longevities underlying the values of the defined benefit obligation at the reporting date were as follows.